VLP: A Survey on Vision-Language Pre-training: Introduction

 Similar to the uni-modal field, there is also a problem of less high-quality labelled data in the multi-modal field.
 The natural question is, can the above pre-training method be applied to multi-modal tasks?
 Researchers have explored this problem and made significant progress.
 In this paper, we focus on mainstream vision-language pre-training (VLP), including image-text and video-text pre-training.
 VLP mainly learns the semantic correspondence between different modalities by pre-training on large-scale data.
 For example, in image-text pre-training, we expect the model to associate ``dog'' in text with what ``dog'' looks like in images.
 In video-text pre-training, we expect the model to map objects/actions in the text to objects/actions in the video.
 To achieve this goal, the VLP objects and model architecture need to be cleverly designed to allow the model to mine the associations between different modalities.

 To give readers a better global grasp of VLP, we first comprehensively review its recent advances and focus on five significant aspects: \begin{itemize} \item \textbf{Feature extraction.} This section includes the preprocessing and representation methods of image, video, and text in VLP models (see Section \ref{fe}). \item \textbf{Model architecture.} We introduce the architecture of the VLP models from two different perspectives: Single-stream versus Dual-stream from multi-modal fusion perspective, and Encoder-only versus Encoder-decoder from the overall architectural design perspective (see Section \ref{ma}). \item \textbf{Pre-training objectives.} Pre-training objectives are the core of VLP, mainly used to guide the model to learn vision-language associated information.
 We summarize typical and characteristic pre-training objectives divided into completion, matching, temporal, and particular types (see Section \ref{po}). \item \textbf{Pre-training datasets.} Data is critical for VLP.
 We briefly introduce mainstream corpora for VLP and their specific sizes (see Section \ref{pd}). \item \textbf{Downstream tasks.} Various tasks requires a cooperative knowledge of both vision and language.
-We divide them into five categories: classification, regression, retrieval, generation, and other tasks.
-We also discuss the basic details and goals of these tasks (see Section \ref{dt}). \end{itemize} Then we summarize the specific state-of-the-art (SOTA) VLP models in detail (see Section \ref{vlp}).
+We discuss the basic details and goals of these tasks (see Section \ref{dt}). \end{itemize} Then we summarize the specific state-of-the-art (SOTA) VLP models in detail (see Section \ref{vlp}).
 Finally, We conclude the paper and have broad discussions on new frontiers in VLP (see Section \ref{nf}).

-To the best of our knowledge, this is the first survey on VLP.
+Although there are many surveys on pretrained language models~\cite{qiu2020pre,han2021pre} and pretrained vision models~\cite{han2022survey}, to the best of our knowledge, this is the first survey focused on VLP.
 We hope that our survey can help researchers better understand this field and inspire them to design better models.